The professional practice and professional learning requirements may differ depending on the teacher's registration category.

 - 100 days in the previous five years.

-(Fully) registered teachers may also cease their registration via their MyVIT account if they are no longer teaching.
-Please note if registration is ceased and registration is required in the future, the teacher will need to reapply for registration.
-This includes meeting all current application requirements.
+Fully registered teachers may also cease their registration via their MyVIT account if they are no longer teaching.
+Please note if registration is ceased and registration is required in the future, the teacher will need to reapply for registration and meet all current application requirements.
+Fully registered teachers who cease their registration for more than 5 years and wish to re-register as a teacher, may only be eligible to apply for provisional registration.